-Michael A. Sherman President and Chief Executive Officer
+Michael A. Sherman

+President and Chief Executive Officer

-Durham, North Carolina April 28, 2022
+Durham, North Carolina

+April 28, 2023

 You are cordially invited to attend the meeting in person.
-However, due to the evolving COVID-19 situation, we urge our stockholders to monitor the guideline of the CDC and other applicable federal, state and local government agencies and to refrain from attending the meeting in person if doing so would violate those guidelines.
 In any event, we ask that you please complete, date, sign and return the proxy mailed to you as promptly as possible in order to ensure your representation at the meeting.
 You may vote over the Internet, as well as by telephone or by mailing a proxy or voting instruction form.
 Please review the instructions on each of your voting options described in these proxy materials.

-CHIMERIX, INC.

-2505 Meridian Parkway, Suite 100 Durham, North Carolina 27713
+CHIMERIX, INC. 2505 Meridian Parkway, Suite 100 Durham, North Carolina 27713

-PROXY STATEMENT FOR THE 2022 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR THE 2023 ANNUAL MEETING OF STOCKHOLDERS

-To be held on June 23, 2022
+To be held on June 9, 2023